IvoryDuke/HillVacuum/MANUAL.md

 Copy, copies the selected entities, or the path of the entity beneath the cursor, if any, when using the Path tool.

 ### Ctrl + D
-Duplicates the entities.
-Equivalent to `Ctrl + Alt + Right` when using the Entity tool.
+Duplicate, creates copies of the selected entities and places them one grid square away to the right.
+Equivalent to `Alt + Right` when using the Entity tool.

 ### Ctrl + Z
 Undo.